ian688t6/NUC972/README.md

-# How to compile the source at the first time?
+# How to compile the source the first time?
 * Get the nuvoton sdk code
 ``` bash
 # make prepare